Washington Union Station’s 2nd Century Plan

 In addition to these two projects, planning and design is now underway to deliver several critical, near-term improvements to the passenger experience and rail facility.
 These improvement projects advance simultaneous to ongoing environmental review and long-range planning studies.
 The Federal Railroad Administration (FRA) is currently leading an Environmental Impact Statement which will provide Station Expansion project alternatives for public review.
 For more information and to get involved in that process please visit wusstationexpansion.com.

 Above images courtesy of Akridge and Shalom Baranes Associates.
-The information and images presented represent current project concepts, and they may change during the statutory and regulatory public review processes to be undertaken for the proposed project.
+The information and images presented represent draft project concepts, and they may change during the statutory and regulatory public review processes to be undertaken for the proposed project.

 - Increased Capacity